allenhuffman/RSDOS-Disk-Tools/README.md

+** NOTE from a Human: ** GitHub Copilot A.I. wrote these scripts.
+It was an experiment to see if it could figure out the disk format just by searching for information.
+DO NOT USE except on backups ;-) since this has not really been tested much (dir should be safe).
+---

 # RSDOS-Disk-Tools

 A collection of Python utilities for parsing, analyzing, and manipulating RS-DOS disk images for the TRS-80 Color Computer.